kabeer-qureshi/ai-media-auto-tagger/README.md

 == Installation ==

-1. Upload the `ai-media-auto-tagger` folder to the `/wp-content/plugins/` directory, or upload the ZIP file through the WordPress plugins screen.
+1. Upload the `optipix-ai-image-seo` folder to the `/wp-content/plugins/` directory, or upload the ZIP file through the WordPress plugins screen.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to the newly created **AI Tagger** menu in your WordPress dashboard.
+3. Go to the newly created **OptiPix AI** menu in your WordPress dashboard.
-4. Enter your Google AI Studio API Key and click **Save & Verify API**.
+4. Enter your Google AI Studio API Key and click **Save Settings**.
 5. You're all set!
 Start uploading images or bulk process your existing library.

 == Frequently Asked Questions ==